What Is Zika Virus?

 Pregnant women or women who might become pregnant should contact their doctor if they think they might have been exposed to Zika, even if they don't have symptoms.

 Most people with Zika infection get better in 2 to 7 days by resting at home and drinking lots of fluids.
 Give kids acetaminophen to help with fever and aches.
-Never give aspirin to kids or teens, especially during viral illness, as such use has been linked to Reye syndrome, a potentially life-threatening disease.
+Never give aspirin to kids or teens, especially during viral illnesses.
+This can lead to a serious illness called Reye syndrome.

-Because some over-the-counter medicines contain aspirin, always read labels and check with your doctor before using them.
-Some aspirin-containing medicines use words other than aspirin (such as salicylate or acetylsalicylate), so avoid those, too.
+Because some over-the-counter (OTC) medicines contain aspirin, always read labels and check with your doctor before using them.
+Some aspirin-containing medicines use words other than aspirin (such as salicylate or acetylsalicylate), so avoid those too.

-Antibiotics don't work on viral infections like Zika.
+Antibiotics only work for bacterial infections, not viral infections like Zika.

-Currently, there is no vaccine for Zika virus.
+There is no vaccine for Zika virus.
 If you're pregnant or thinking about becoming pregnant, the best ways to protect yourself are to avoid mosquito bites and take precautions when having sex.
+Pregnant women should not travel to areas with a Zika outbreak.

 To avoid mosquito bites if you live in or visit areas with Zika outbreaks: